Highpoint2000/DX-Alert/README.md

 ![image](https://github.com/user-attachments/assets/a9da9fb2-3cc8-4e6f-a83d-0a939d6d2c5e)

-## Version 3.1 (only works from web server version 1.2.6 !!!)
+## Version 3.1a (only works from web server version 1.2.6 !!!)

-- Fixed configuration is now stored in configPlugin.json
-- Switching the communication protocol to session ID instead of IP address
-- Fixed incorrect message when deactivating the DX Alert button
+- Shortened message output in the browser
-- Download link adjustments for the scanner log files
-- Revised error message
+- Instructions for setting up Telegram included

 ## Installation notes: